Preventing Teen Pregnancy,

 Though high teen birth rates persist in Oklahoma, communities are leading the charge to change those numbers!

-Oklahoma’s annual teen birth number decreased by 35% between 2005 and 2015.
+Oklahoma’s annual teen birth numbers and rates decreased by one-third between 2005 and 2015.
 Yet, it remained among a handful of states with the highest teen birth rates in the nation.
-Bottom line: while other states made prevention a priority by expanding educational programs and access to health services that really work with teens, no state funds were provided for those programs in Oklahoma for well over a decade.
+Bottom line: while other states made prevention a priority by expanding educational programs and access to health services that really work with teens, no state funds have been provided for those programs in Oklahoma for well over a decade.

 The good news is at the community level where evidence-based prevention programs and health services are being provided, thanks to funding from federal initiatives, foundations, tribes and local sources.
 Those efforts have been the catalyst behind Oklahoma’s success in dramatically reducing teen birth numbers and rates in recent years.

 Community-wide adolescent sexual health initiatives in the Tulsa and Oklahoma City metro areas have led the way — expanding school-based health education programs, teen-friendly clinics and opportunities for youth and adults to be active partners in prevention.
 Ensuring that all young people, especially those at higher risk, have access to relevant sexual health education and services that address their developmental needs remains the overarching goal of these initiatives.